jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 can be split into two 4-note sequences called *tetrachords*.
 As more scales are learned,
-it can become easier to think in tetrachords rather than full scale sequences, since scales often share one tetrachord.
+it can become easier to think in tetrachords rather than full scale sequences, since scales often share tetrachords.

 The two tetrachords of a scale can be played on guitar in a convenient box shape, with the second tetrachord to the the *left* of the first,